qeebza/First-timer/README.md

 4. **Gacha System** – Allow users to spend tickets to receive random furniture items.
 5. **Inventory** – Store and display collected furniture.
 6. **Room Customisation** – Allow users to place and manage furniture inside their room.
-7. **Backend Storage** – Save user progress, tickets and collected furniture.
+7. **Backend Storage** – Save user progress, tickets and collected furniture using Supabase.

 For the hackathon prototype, we will focus on making the full **exercise → reward → gacha → furniture → room customisation** flow functional first.